Can Learning Be Explained By Local Optimality In Robust Low-rank Matrix Recovery?: Preliminaries

 A point $\bar{x}$ is called \textit{critical} if $0\in\partial f(\bar{x})$, or equivalently, $f^\circ(\bar x,{d})\geq 0$ for every feasible direction $d$.
 The following properties of the critical points are adapted from~\cite{li2020understanding} and will be used in our subsequent arguments. \begin{lemma} For a real-valued locally Lipschitz function $f: \bR^n\to \bR$, we have: \begin{enumerate} \item Every local minimum of $f$ is critical. \item Given a point $x$, suppose that $f'(x,d)\geq 0$ for every feasible $d\in \bR^n$.
-Then, $x$ is a critical point of $f$. \item Suppose that $f = \max_{1\leq i\leq m} g_i$ for some smooth functions $g_1,\dots,g_m$.
-Given some point $x$, suppose that $f'(x,d)< 0$ for some feasible direction $d\in \bR^n$.
-Then, $x$ is not a critical point of $f$. \end{enumerate} \end{lemma} \begin{proof} The first property is a direct consequence of~\cite[Proposition 2.3.2]{clarke1990optimization}.
-The second property follows from the basic inequality $f'(x,d)\leq f^\circ(x,d)$~\cite[Proposition 1.4]{clarke1975generalized} and the definition of the critical points.
-Finally, due to~\cite[Example 7.28]{rockafellar2009variational}, $f$ is differentiably regular, and hence, $f^\circ(x,d) = f'(x,d)$ for every feasible direction $d$.
-This implies that $x$ is not critical due to the existence of a direction $d$ for which $f^\circ(x,d) = f'(x,d)<0$. \end{proof}
+Then, $x$ is a critical point of $f$. \item Suppose that $f = \max_{1\leq i\leq m} g_i$ for some smooth functions $g_1,\dots,g_m$. {Then, $f'(x,d)$ exists for every point $x$ and direction $d$.} Moreover, given some point $x$, suppose that $f'(x,d)< 0$ for some direction $d\in \bR^n$.
+Then, $x$ is not a critical point of $f$. \end{enumerate} \end{lemma} \proof{Proof} The first property is a direct consequence of~\cite[Proposition 2.3.2]{clarke1990optimization}.
+The second property follows from the basic inequality $f'(x,d)\leq f^\circ(x,d)$~\cite[Proposition 1.4]{clarke1975generalized} and the definition of the critical points. {Finally, we prove the third property.
+Note that the existence of $f'(x,d)$ for every point $x$ and direction $d$ can be easily verified via the definition of $f$ and directional derivative. }Moreover, due to~\cite[Example 7.28]{rockafellar2009variational}, $f$ is differentiably regular, and hence, $f^\circ(x,d) = f'(x,d)$ for every direction $d$.
+This implies that $x$ is not critical due to the existence of a direction $d$ for which $f^\circ(x,d) = f'(x,d)<0$. $\Box$ \endproof